 In Moodle, creating a quiz or exam is a two-step process.
 First, you must create the quiz activity and set options for visibility, timing and other options for student interactions.
 The next step is to add questions to the quiz, which can be entered manually or pulled from a previously-built quiz question bank.

-Next, you will go to the week or block, depending on how your course is organized, that you would like the students to see the quiz in and click add an activity or resource.
+To start making a quiz in Moodle, the first step is to turn editing on.
+Next, you will go to the week or block, depending on how your course is organized, where you would like to see the quiz and click ‘Add an activity or resource.’